 To teach the empty command, I use classical conditioning learned from Mr. Pavlov from the late 1800’s.
 For those that remember psychology in school, Pavlov had dogs salivating at the ring of a bell.
 How did he do that?
 Simply by ringing a bell each time, prior to giving the dog food.
 Over time, the dog associated the bell with being fed.

 I approach teaching the empty command in a similar way.
 Every time, and I repeat every time, the dog is going potty, I casually say the word “empty”.
 After doing this for several days, I then say the command just before I detect the dog is about to defecate or urinate.
-After saying the word each time the dog goes potty, it is only a matter of time before all I have to do is say the word and I get the conditioned response I want.
+By saying the word each time the dog is going potty, it is only a matter of time before all I have to do is say the word and I get the conditioned response I want.